 Making the most of our time

-The teenagers in our group (six of them)will tell you their trip to the Isle of Wight was fun, but “no day at the beach” — weather did not permit.
-The Americans in the group had envisioned beautiful, blue water, waves, sand and sun.
+The teenagers in our group (six of them)will tell you their trip to the Isle of Wight was fun, but “no day at the beach” — the weather did not permit.
+The Americans in the group had envisioned beautiful, blue water, waves, sand, and sun.

 The British teens knew better, it’s a rural island with typical English weather — constantly changing.
 The parents had other ideas which included days spent hiking and biking and, if we were lucky, some time in the water.

 Hiking and Biking